WarrantyNowVoid/jekyll-wnv/_posts/2013-11-12-popes-memoirs-red-sox-018e1.md

 date: 2013-11-12 12:29:32 -0500
 author: pope
 title: "Pope's Memoirs: Red Sox"
-excerpt: "Some will call me monster for what I\'ve done.
+excerpt: "Some will call me monster for what I've done.
 Some will call me hero.
 But none of that matters to me.
 Not anymore.
-What\'s important is that we won.
+What's important is that we won.
 There were certain measures that had to be taken in order for that to happen, and those choices are now mine to live with."
 category: Articles
 tags: ["Pope's Memoirs","Red Sox","baseball","sports","bears","radioactivity","beards","sportsball","baseball goals","Boston"]
 comments: true